-So, either you already got an AIP (agreement in principle) with your mortgage adviser before you put the offer in on the house, or you got a general price range from them and now you need to lock in an AIP.
+So, either you already got an AIP (agreement in principle) with your Mortgage Advisor before you put the offer in on the house, or you got a general price range from them and now you need to lock in an AIP.

-Either way, give your mortgage adviser a call and let them know that your offer has been accepted, they'll ask you for some information and prepare to progress to the next stage of your mortgage, which will be either an AIP or a full application depending on which way round you did it.
+Either way, give your Mortgage Advisor a call and let them know that your offer has been accepted, they'll ask you for some information and prepare to progress to the next stage of your mortgage, which will be either an AIP or a full application depending on which way round you did it.

-Once your mortgage adviser has everything they need (supporting documents, property details etc) they can submit a full application to your mortgage lender, then there are a few steps the mortgage company will take like sending out a valuer to agree on the purchase price of your soon-to-be home, before issuing a full mortgage offer in writing.
+Once your Mortgage Advisor has everything they need (supporting documents, property details etc) they can submit a full application to your mortgage lender, then there are a few steps the mortgage company will take like sending out a valuer to agree on the purchase price of your soon-to-be home, before issuing a full mortgage offer in writing.